Interior Decorating & Design Diploma

 Registration by phone or in person

 All office locations are closed on statutory holidays.
-Burnaby South Secondary & Burnaby Central Secondary are also closed during Spring break, July, August and during the holiday break in December.
+Burnaby South Secondary & is also closed during Spring break, July, August and during the holiday break in December.

 Register by phone